zhangyuan/UFO-API/README.md

 # UFO-API
 Sample application of Web API using Owin as test server

-> Attention: The application is built with Visual Studio 2013.
+> Attention: The application is built with Visual Studio 2013 orignally.

-# Steps
+# Steps ( Visual Studio 2013)

-1. Create ASP.NET Empty Web Application called "UFO-API".
+1. Create "ASP.NET Empty Web Application" called "UFO-API".
 2. Create and add "Class Library" called "test" to the solution just created.
 3. Add "UFO-API" to references of "test" project.
 4. Add xUnit.net to "test" project using "Package Manager Console" ("Default project" must be "test") by using: